BigBIueWhale/unlimited_int/README.md

   unlimited_int small_num(5);\
   unlimited_int big_num("129312981629387124981620398712489112387461298346198234");\
   unlimited_int big_num2("129012873823723432423");\
-  //pow with remainder can only be used with non-negative base and positive remainder, the other pow function that takes only two numbers can be used with negative numbers.\
   unlimited_int result_pow_with_remainder = unlimited_int::pow(small_num, big_num, big_num2);\
   std::cout << "\nResult is: " << result_pow_with_remainder << "\nResult in hex: " << std::hex << result_pow_with_remainder << std::dec;\
   return 0;\